mooship/moovite/README.md

 - Click `Use This Template` and select `Create a new repository`
 - Clone your new repo
-- Open up `package.json` and review its contents
+- Open up `package.json` and review or edit its contents
 - Execute `npm i` in the root of the repo

 ## Scripts